kyan/kyan-jukebox-js/README.md

 ### API

-A NodeJS + Express application written in TypeScript that communicates with `Mongodb` and the `Mopidy` Websocket interface.
+A NodeJS + Express application written in TypeScript that communicates with `SQLite` for data persistence and the `Mopidy` Websocket interface.

 ##### TypeScript